 It is not currently proposed to seek a listing for the Shares on any stock exchange, but if a listing is sought in the future the fees connected with the listing (including those of professional advisors) will be payable by the Company.
-Expenses are allocated between capital and income in accordance with the FCA Rules however, in the case of the Income Fund, Monthly Income Fund and the UK Growth & Income Fund fees and expenses are generally taken from the capital property of the scheme which may have the effect of limiting capital growth or eroding capital if there is insufficient growth.
+Expenses are allocated between capital and income in accordance with the FCA Rules.

-The fees and expenses applicable to securities lending activity are described in Part H of Appendix 3 on page 99 of this Prospectus.
+The fees and expenses applicable to securities lending activity are described in Part G of Appendix 3 on page 78 of this Prospectus.